Hi, I’m Dr. Hadd — I make everyday money simpler.

 Is this financial advice?

-No. I provide education and tools so you can make your own informed decisions.
+No. We provide education and tools so you can make your own informed decisions.

 Where should I start?